 Many people prefer to try homeopathy first before using pharmaceuticals because homeopathic medicines are inherently safe.
 Homeopathy can act as the first defense against many common maladies with little risk.
 If, after treatment with a homeopathic remedy, the illness resolves itself, then nothing further needs to be done.
 If not, a person can try to match another homeopathic remedy to his or her illness and take the remedy without fear of complications.
 The option to use pharmaceuticals is, of course, still available should homeopathy fail—all medical treatments, including those used by modern medicine, can fail.
 But many faithful homeopathy users find that with good health practices, they rarely, if ever, need to go beyond the medicines in their homeopathy kit.

-It is essential to understand that the FDA never investigated to ascertain whether infants purported to have taken teething tablets containing Belladonna and who suffered adverse reactions were also on other medications or had other underlying causes that led to those reactions and deaths.
+It is important to understand that the FDA never undertook an investigation to ascertain whether infants purported to have taken teething tablets containing Belladonna and who suffered adverse reactions were also on other medications or had other underlying causes that led to those reactions and deaths.

 For comparison, the FDA has already approved scopolamine as safe and effective for treating motion sickness.
 The standard dose is 0.4 mg.
 That dose is 1,025 times higher than the amount found in the teething tablets.